SitePen/dgrid/doc/migration-guide.md

 This feature is available in dgrid via the ColumnReorder extension.

-### headerMenu
+### headerMenu and other context menu scenarios

-This is not yet directly available in dgrid, but a Context Menu plugin is planned.
-In the interim, it is possible to delegate to the `oncontextmenu` event of cells or rows in the grid's body or header, to perform custom logic.
+dgrid does not directly offer context menu functionality via an extension, but it is easily possible to delegate to the `contextmenu` event of cells or rows in the grid's body or header, to perform custom logic.
+Here are the basic steps one would need to follow:

+* An event handler listening for `contextmenu` events against a particular selector;
+  for example:
+    * `.dgrid-header:contextmenu` for a general header context menu
+    * `.dgrid-row:contextmenu` for a general body context menu
+    * `.dgrid-header .field-foo:contextmenu` for a context menu for a specific header cell
+    * `.dgrid-content .field-foo:contextmenu` for a context menu for body cells in a particular column
+* within the event handler:
+    * A call to `preventDefault` on the event object, to stop the default browser context menu from displaying.
+    * A call to `grid.row()` or `grid.cell()` to retrieve information on the pertinent row or cell.
+If the menu is intended to apply to selected items, `grid.selection` can be checked for entries, and then `grid.row()` can be called with the IDs found.
+    * If `dijit/Menu` is being used, it unfortunately does not provide any directly-accessible public API for simply opening the menu around the mouse, as it is normally expected to be pre-attached to nodes; however, depending on use-case, attaching it to an entire section of the grid may be inappropriate.
+      In such a case, the menu can be directly opened within a `contextmenu` event handler, by calling `_scheduleOpen(this, null, { x: evt.pageX, y: evt.pageY }`.

 ### autoHeight